 - Faxing documents to organizations that require hard copies instead of email (medical practices, government offices, etc.)

 - Sending a package, book, or document that requires a note explaining action items for the receiver

 - A private message that is not appropriate to send via email

-- A mass delivery of information to workers distributed in their mailboxes (if a work-wide email system is not yet in place)
+- Mass delivery of information to workers distributed in their mailboxes (if a work-wide email system is not yet in place)

 Keep in mind that even if you can send information via email, using an informal memo format in the email is a professional way to communicate.